 Sales Tax

-Each sale, admission, storage, or rental in Florida is taxable, unless the
+Each sale, admission, storage, or rental in Florida is taxable, unless

-services and collected from the purchaser at the time of sale.
+goods or services and collected from the purchaser at the time of sale.

 Florida's general state sales tax rate is